WICG/webpackage/go/signedexchange/README.md

 In this section, you will create a signed exchange using a certificate issued by a publicly trusted CA.

-As of July 2018, there are no CA that issues certificate with ["CanSignHttpExchanges" extension](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#cross-origin-cert-req).
-So, created signed exchange can be used only for testing.
+Signed exchange needs to be signed with a certificate with ["CanSignHttpExchanges" extension](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#cross-origin-cert-req).

 1. Get a certificate from a CA. You have to use prime256v1 ecdsa keys, as you did in the previous section.
-Please follow the CA's instructions.
+Please follow the CA's instructions ([DigiCert](https://www.digicert.com/account/ietf/http-signed-exchange.php)).

    Assume you got a server certificate `server.pem` and an intermediate certificate `intermediates.pem`.
 The tools need all certificates in a single file, so concatenate them.
     ```